Last updated: March 15, 2026 — Pokémon Presents announcements confirmed, LEGO available, TCG calendar updated.

 - Overall Pokémon card market value: +830% since March 2020

 The massive media coverage of the 30th anniversary — Super Bowl, LEGO, new games — is attracting new collectors and awakening the nostalgia of an entire generation.
-Historically, major Pokémon anniversaries are accompanied by increased interest and rising prices for vintage cards, particularly rare pieces graded in high condition.
+Historically, major Pokémon anniversaries are accompanied by increased interest and rising prices for vintage cards, particularly the rarest French-edition cards graded in high condition.

 At the same time, the modern card market is experiencing a 20 to 50% correction on recent products, due to massive overproduction by The Pokémon Company (10.2 billion cards printed in 2025).
 The market is refocusing on fundamentals: authentic rarity, condition, and limited-print pieces.
 For serious collectors, this is a return to a healthier market driven by passion rather than speculation.
 Check out our guide to investing in Pokémon cards in 2026 for a deeper dive.